-Welcome to the brand new Blackgirlmasculine.com!
+Welcome to Blackgirlmasculine.com!
 We're still building, but we're so excited to have you join us as we grow.
 If you're here, we know you're either excited to find a space that feels like home, or you've come with a hungry curiosity about who we are.
 Either way, you're Family.
 Kick your feet up and explore a little.
 We're somewhere behind a screen too, thinking, believing and creating this space to be more like you.
 Free.

 Homophobia is a Revolving Door:

 A different perspective on the recent separation of famous lesbian YouTube couple Domo & Crissy.

 "You have to write and develop and wait for the world to catch up to your art."

 — Lena Waithe